bchen32/photon-man/README.md

 # PhotonMan
-Joey Ilagan, Arik Baron, Ben Chen, Ben Guan
+Arik Baron, Ben Chen, Cameron Egbert, Ben Guan, Joey Ilagan

 OVERVIEW
 Photon Man is a hack and slash infinite runner.
 Players run as the titular Photon Man, a soldier wearing a Photon Suit with interchangeable abilities.